-“I dislike the people who treat Windsor like schoolies week” says Clint Hyndman, Something For Kate drummer and owner of Chapel Street’s newest bar.
+“I dislike the people who treat Windsor like schoolies week” says Clint Hyndman, Something For Kate drummer and founder of Chapel Street’s Woods of Windsor.
 Having succeeded with good-music-good-food café Yellow Bird, he and business partner Dean Bowden decided to bring a classic (and classy) speakeasy joint to Windsor – and they’ve done well.
+Hyndman has sold the joint, but the ethos remains.

 Perhaps it’s the cocktails, the bartenders’ coiffed hair, or the taxidermy beasts scrutinising proceedings (our favourites are the double-headed deer and the jackalope), but we’re definitely more inclined to pick up one of their many HG Wells novels than smash a round of shots.